GuideNepalKathmanduTransportPersonal Finance

 • No surge pricing during Dashain or rain

-• Carry your own helmet, no germs, no awkward conversations
+• Carry your own helmet; no germs, no awkward conversations

 Where Pathao bike wins:

-• No capital tied up
+• Zero capital tied up

 • No maintenance, no police hassle, no blue book renewal

-• No depreciation when you change cities
+• No depreciation hit when you change cities

 Option 4: Pathao car only